FHA Mortgage Qualification Calculator

 Key FHA Mortgage Benefits

 The FHA mortgage program only requires a down payment of 3.5% of the property purchase price.
 Saving money to pay for a down payment is one of the biggest obstacles to buying a home so enabling borrowers to qualify for a mortgage with such a low down payment is a huge benefit.
-Borrowers can also combine an FHA mortgage with a home buyer assistance grant to pay for a down payment or closing costs, enabling you to purchase a home with minimal personal financial contribution.
+The funds for your down payment can come from a gift or down payment assistance program but the FHA program only lends you a maximum of 96.5% of the property purchase price and you are responsible for the rest in addition to closing costs.
+For example, borrowers can combine an FHA mortgage with a home buyer assistance grant to pay for a down payment or closing costs, enabling you to purchase a home with minimal personal financial contribution.
 Although borrowers are required to pay an extra upfront and monthly FHA mortgage insurance premium (MIP), the FHA mortgage program makes owning a home possible for more people.
 Use our FHA Mortgage Qualification Calculator to understand how your down payment impacts your loan amount and monthly payment.

 More Flexible Program Eligibility Requirements

 The borrower qualification requirements for an FHA mortgage are more flexible than most other low or no down payment programs.
-For example, the FHA mortgage program requires a minimum borrower credit score of 580 as compared to a minimum credit score of 620 for other programs.
+For example, the FHA mortgage program requires a minimum borrower credit score of 580 if you make a down payment between 3.5% and 10% of the property purchase price and a score of only 500 if you put at least 10% down.
+This compares to a minimum credit score of 620 for other programs.
 Additionally, the FHA program allows lenders to use a higher debt-to-income ratio to determine what size mortgage borrowers qualify for.
 The higher the debt-to-income ratio the higher the loan amount you can afford.
 In short, the relatively flexible qualification requirements used by the FHA program enable more borrowers to qualify for FHA mortgages.

 Lower Mortgage Rate